Kinesiology and Physical Education

 Duration of the program will be eight months starting in January and ending in August.

-Students may enroll as part-time students with the understanding that full-time status is required in order to be eligible for financial assistance.
+Students may enrol as part-time students with the understanding that full-time status is required in order to be eligible for financial assistance.

 Applications are accepted on or after August 1.